 IPVanish is considered to be a tier-1 VPN provider because it physically owns and operates all of its servers as opposed to other companies that either rent or use a combination of the two.
 This decision gives it full control over all the internet traffic tunneled through its servers and makes it much harder for nosy agencies like the NSA to detect user behavior.

 IPVanish has a stated policy of not keeping any traffic logs except for when an account is registered for the first time.
-Servers perform well when subjected to speed tests and there’s 59 of them based in Australia.
+Servers perform well when subjected to speed tests and there’s over 50 of them based in Australia.

 Globally the company offers over 1,300 servers in over 75 countries, including 67 in Australia.
 They’re secured with 256-bit encryption on the OpenVPN protocol, SHA512 authentication, and a DHE-RSA 2,048 key exchange with perfect forward secrecy.
 Bitcoin is an acceptable form of payment.

 IPVanish is based in the US, but their no-logs policy should allay concerns.
 There are apps for both Android and iOS with desktop support for Windows and MacOS also included.